Zakros

 The town was dominated by the Palace of Zakro, originally built around 1900 BC, rebuilt around 1600 BC, and destroyed around 1450 BC along with the other major centers of Minoan civilization.
 Extensive ruins of the palace remain, and are a popular tourist destination.

-Geography

 Zakros is sometimes divided into Epano Zakros (Upper Zakros), the portion higher up on the hillside, and Kato Zakros (Lower Zakros), the part near the sea.
-A ravine known as the "Ravine of the Dead" runs through both the upper and lower parts of the ancient site, named after the numerous burials that have been found in the caves along its walls.
+A Minoan villa was discovered on the road from Epano Zakos near the gorge.
+It is dated to the Minoan LM IA period (c.
+1700–1625 BC), before the construction of the palace.
+A pithos found there had a Linear A inscription around its rim recording a large quantity (32 units) of wine.
+A ravine (usually referred to as a gorge in archaeological publications) known as the "Ravine of the Dead" runs through both the upper and lower parts of the ancient site, named after the numerous burials that have been found in the caves along its walls.